 5. Notaries Public Handbook, Nebraska, 1889, Charles A. Sweet

-Used notary reference books are often available for sale on eBay, Amazon and other websites.
+Used notary reference books are often available for sale on eBay, Amazon, other websites and used book stores.
 Always follow your state notary laws.
 Information found in a notary reference book may be out of date or may not be valid for your state.